GoogleCloudPlatform/cloud-hackathons/hacks/genai-monitoring/README.md

     So, you execute a flow, and within the flow's steps, prompts are used to interact with AI models.
 They differ because the flow is the action that runs, while the prompt is the content exchanged during a specific step involving an AI model.

     Both flows and prompts can have their own input and output data schemas.

 - **Useful docker compose commands**
   - To build and run containers defined in a dockercompose.yaml file, use `docker compose up --build`.
 Find more info [here](https://docs.docker.com/compose/reference/up/).

   - To bring down running containers defined in a dockercompose.yaml file, use `docker compose down`.
 Find more info [here](https://docs.docker.com/compose/reference/down/).

+- **Hints for finding the error cause**
+  The error you're seeing is a *schema mismatch error*.
+This indicates a discrepancy between the data structure the *userProfileFlow* expects to receive from the model, and the structure the model is *actually* producing based on the prompt's (*userProfile.prompt*) instructions.

+  Compare the schema defined in *js/flows/src/userprofiletypes.ts* (which the flow definition *js/flows/src/userprofileflow.ts* relies on) with the output specified (or described) in */js/flows/prompts/userprofile.prompt*.
+Pay close attention to both the formal *outputSchema* definition of the  file and the system instructions given to the model in the prompt text.

+  To fix the issue you can do one of the following:

+  - Fix the prompt and add an output schema definition to the prompt (*userProfile.prompt*).
+OR
+  - Upgrade the flow to use *userProfile.v2.prompt*.

+  If you are unsure of the difference between a *flow* and a *prompt*, check out the section **Prompts and Flows in Genkit**.

 ## Challenge 4: Improve performance